SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

       sudo systemctl status chronyd

-Configuring the Server to Boot Without Linux the UI
+Configuring the Server to Boot Without Linux GUI
 ----------------------------------------------------

 We recommend that you configure your server to boot without a Linux GUI by running the following command: